-- one pdf file of the printed edition
+- a pdf of the final version

-- the signed Statement of addition of the dissertation to the Library collection and to the TU/e Repository
+- the signed Statement of addition of the dissertation to the Library collection and to the TU/e Repository.

 All dissertations are normally made available to the general public.
 As standard procedure, hard copies of recent dissertations are placed in the printed library collection for review.
 Open access to the digital version is offered via the TU/e Repository.